-Questions on the reading assignments will be posted on Blackboard.
+Discussion questions on the reading assignments and in your packet and will be posted on Blackboard.
 These should be completed in preparation for class discussion, but need not be turned in.

 - c.
 Exams: (75 points each): We will have three exams this semester.
 The exam material will be taken from materials assigned, including textbook, other readings, and cases; class discussions; in-class activities; and Shared Learning postings. - d.
 Case (50 points): One major case will be written-up and submitted during the semester.
 In developing your solution, be careful to thoroughly address each question.
-This case is due October 23rd.
+This case is due March 25th.
 Detailed instructions on the preparation of this assignment are posted on Blackboard.
 Cases must be turned in in-person at the beginning of class, and late submissions will not be accepted since the case solution will be discussed during class. - e.
 Attending a student organizational meeting (10 points): You are required to attend one meeting of a student organization during the semester.
 Write a long-paragraph summary of the meeting and turn in for credit.